 A Beef Picnic – Smoked Pot Roast Recipe

-While the star of most barbecues is pork, whether it be in rib, shoulder, dog, or another form, one mustn't overlook beef.
-Even beyond steak, beef can be a fantastic option for smoking in many of the same ways you'd go about smoking other meats.
+While the star and main dish of most barbecues and pork picnic roasts is pork, whether it be in rib, pork shoulder roast, pulled pork butt, pulled pork sandwiches, dog, or another form, smoking meat isn't only about pork and one mustn't overlook beef.
+Even beyond steak, beef can be a fantastic option for smoking in many of the same ways you'd go about smoking other cuts of meats.
 For example, while the chuck steak is often roasted in a pot (hence, pot roast), it's also perfect for dropping onto a smoker.

-If you've ever wanted to spice things up at your next barbecue or picnic, then try this recipe for a smoked pot roast.
+If you've ever wanted to spice things up at your next barbecue or picnic and are on the lookout for new beef recipes, then try this easy recipe for a smoked pot roast.
 We'll cover everything you'll need plus how to cook it, so let's get started.

-In order to follow this recipe and smoke your own pot roast, you'll need to grab a few ingredients and tools first.
+In order to follow this recipe and smoke your own pot roast using this cooking method, you'll need to grab a few ingredients and tools first.
 They are: